Probing Light Dark Particles in Neutrino Scattering Experiments: Hadronic absorption operators

 \section{Hadronic absorption operators}

 We obtain in \gsec{sec:limits:cevns} the exclusion limits of COHERENT and CONUS+ on the effective cutoff scales $\Lambda_{i,N}$ for the couplings of neutrino and dark particles to nucleons, as functions of the dark particle mass $m_\chi$.
 In \gsec{sec:LHC:cevns}, we collect the other existing constraints on the cutoff scales $\Lambda_{i,N}$ that are comparable to or more stringent than the COHERENT and CONUS+ limits.
 For the sake of completeness, all other weaker limits are listed in \gsec{sec:weaker:cevns}.
+While the CE$\nu$NS experiments yield weaker constraints than the collider searches in the EFT (heavy mediator) limit, the CE$\nu$NS experiments can dominate over collider searches for certain regions of the parameter space in the presence of light mediators~\cite{Brdar:2018qqj,Chang:2020jwl,Chao:2021bvq,Candela:2023rvt,Candela:2024ljb,DeRomeri:2025csu}.
+Such light mediator scenarios are complementary to but not directly comparable with the EFT framework adopted in this work.